EpiLink/EpiLink/docs/Rulebooks.md

 Rulebooks can also be used for additional checks on your end: for example, checking that someone's email matches some format you need.
 This is useful for making sure only users from a domain you trust can log in.

 An example is: I know that the user's email address is `ab@c.de`, and I want to automatically give them a "Manager" role depending on the reply of some web API that returns JSON.
-Using a rule, you can specify that the Manager role follows a "CheckStatus" rule, and implement the CheckStatus rule to send a HTTP GET request to your own API, check the JSON reply, and apply roles automatically based on this reply.
+Using a rule, you can specify that the Manager role follows a "CheckStatus" rule, and implement the CheckStatus rule to send an HTTP GET request to your own API, check the JSON reply, and apply roles automatically based on this reply.

 ## Where should I put my rulebook?